Last reviewed by Netlify Support - August, 2023

 mufu.io.
 3600 IN NS dns3.p06.nsone.net.

 ;; Received 125 bytes from 22.214.171.124#53(dns4.p06.nsone.net) in 19 ms

 In this case, the Netlify DNS name servers were returned and the answer came from one of those name servers (

-Here is the WHOIS data for that custom domain:
+Here is the WHOIS data for that production domain:

-Again, the WHOIS data shows the Netlify DNS name servers because this custom domain’s Netlify DNS zone is “active”.
+Again, the WHOIS data shows the Netlify DNS name servers because this production domain’s Netlify DNS zone is “active”.